sungheeyun/sungheeyun.github.io/_posts/2025-01-31-PST - arbitrariness-vs-inevitability.markdown

-the universe is defined and created by the God, hence the choice is 2 is not by coincidence or arbitrariness, but inevitability dictated by the God for the sake of the discussion that I want to do here).
+the universe is defined and created by the God, hence the choice is 2 is not by coincidence or arbitrariness, but inevitability dictated by the God, for the sake of the discussion that I want to do here).

 On the other hand, however,
 the number 2 *may* be the inevitability